thinkorswim vs. E*Trade Introduction

 - Real Estate Investment Trusts

-On the thinkorswim platform at Charles Schwab, the same list of asset classes is available, except for bonds and mutual funds, which have to be traded on the Charles Schwab website.
-Forex can also be traded on thinkorswim.
+On thinkorswim at Charles Schwab, you get almost the same choices, except that bonds and mutual funds must be traded on the Charles Schwab website.
+You can also trade forex on thinkorswim.

 Second, It’s Customer Service

-thinkorswim users can visit any one of Charles Schwab’s 300+ branch locations.
-E*Trade has just a handful still open.
+thinkorswim users can visit any of Schwab’s 300+ branch locations.
+E*Trade only has a few open branches left.

 Third, We’ll Inspect Web Trading

-thinkorswim can be used on the Charles Schwab website, where it functions as a browser platform.
-In this mode, it has just a few tools.
-These include watchlists, simulated trading, time & sales data, and a stock screener.
+thinkorswim is available as a browser platform on the Schwab website.
+It has a few tools like watchlists, simulated trading, time & sales data, and a stock screener.

 Fourth Is Mobile Apps

-- Many pro-level trade choices, like OCO and 1st triggers sequential
+- Advanced orders, like OCO and 1st triggers sequential

 Fifth, E*Trade Pro vs Thinkorswim